ericstoneking/42/README.txt

 Msys), but its success rate isn't great.
 If you have errors on the first compile or run, try editing your Makefile to manually set your `42PLATFORM`.

-For OpenGL graphics, newer Macs with Retina displays will need the GLFW graphics libraries, available from MacPorts, Homebrew, and probably elsewhere.
-Otherwise, you'll need the GLUT libraries, which are also readily available if not already installed on your system.
+42 supports both the GLUT and GLFW libraries, which handle the platform-specific parts of graphics processing.
+There was a period of time when newer Macs with Retina displays needed the GLFW graphics libraries, but the problem with GLUT has since been fixed.
+GLFW is available from MacPorts, Homebrew, and probably elsewhere.
+The GLUT libraries are also readily available if not already installed on your system.
 Graphics are optional, settable in the Makefile by GUIFLAG.

 ## Getting Started